fpjohnston/TECO-64/doc/glossary.md

 **Display**

-The portion of the text buffer that is currently being displayed on the user’s terminal or auxiliary display device.
+The portion of the edit buffer that is currently being displayed on the user’s terminal or auxiliary display device.

 **Dot**

-A mnemonic for "the current text buffer pointer position".
+A mnemonic for "the current edit buffer pointer position".
 Stems from the fact that the . (dot, or period) TECO command returns this number as its value.

 **E command**